exasol/sql-statement-builder/doc/user_guide/statements/insert.md

 In SQL you can use value placeholders (`?`) in prepared statements.
 This allows you to add the values later in a safe way.

-you can add single placeholders like this:
+You can add single placeholders in the following way:

 ```java
 		        final Insert insert = StatementFactory.getInstance()
                 .insertInto("testTable")
                 .field("column1")
                 .valuePlaceholder();
 ```

-or multiple in one statement:
+Here is an example with multiple placeholders in one statement:

 ```java
         final Insert insert = StatementFactory.getInstance()
                 .insertInto("testTable")